GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     .. note::
         Whenever a file or directory is specified, :program:`pyqtdeploy` always saves its name relative to the directory containing the project file if possible.
-In this particular example the ``wiggly.py`` script is in the same directory as the ``wiggly.pdy`` project file.
+In this particular example the ``pyqtdeploy`` package directory is in the same directory as the ``pyqtdeploy.pdy`` project file.
 Also, whenever a file or directory name is entered, :program:`pyqtdeploy` allows the embedding of environment variables which will be expanded when necessary.

 **Entry Point**
     is used to specify the entry point of a :mod:`setuptools`-based